8cH9azbsFifZ/codec/README.txt

 3. Phase model developed that uses 0 bits for phase and 1 bit/frame
    for voiced/unvoiced decision.

+4. Non-Linear Pitch (NLP) pitch estimator working OK, could use a pitch tracker to improve a few problem frames.

 [[source]]
 The Source Code